meieda/architecture-center/docs/microservices/api-design.md

 - Consider framework and language support.
 HTTP is supported in nearly every framework and language. gRPC, Avro, and Thrift all have libraries for C++, C#, Java, and Python.
 Thrift and gRPC also support Go.

-- Look at the available tooling for generating client code, serializer code, and API documentation.
+- Look at the available tooling for generating client code, serialization code, and API documentation.
 For REST APIs, consider using OpenAPI (Swagger) to create API definitions.

 - Efficiency in terms of speed, memory, and payload size.
 Typically a gRPC-based interface is faster than REST over HTTP.